DIYtranscriptomics/DIYtranscriptomics.github.io/Help/index.md

 ## Getting help from the TA

-Corbett Berry (corbettberry@gmail.com) and Camille Syrett (camille.syrett@gmail.com) are the Teaching Assistants for the course and are available for one-on-one or small group meetings by request.
+Camila Amorim and Elise English are the Teaching Assistants for the course.
+Please don't hesitate to reach out to them via the course [Slack page](https://join.slack.com/t/diytranscriptomics/shared_invite/enQtNDE1MTI2MzY2MDY5LWMxOWI2YWE5YmVjM2ZkMjM1ZjYxNTdkOWRkM2ZlNGI0OTYzMWQ2NDRmMjRjMTBhNTVkZjdjZTBkODI0ODFlNmY)

 -----------------------------

 ## Finding help online

-* **[Course message board](https://groups.google.com/forum/#!forum/transcriptomics)** - Post your questions and comments to start a discussion.
 * **[Bioconductor's help site](http://www.bioconductor.org/help/)** - full of great tutorials, links to videos, and  message board for more more complicated questions.
 * **Bioinformatics questions** - bioinformatics questions not pertaining to a specific R package are best addressed on [Biostars](https://www.biostars.org/)
 * **Programming questions** - try [StackOverflow](http://stackoverflow.com/)